axil/bokehlab/README.md

 Several images side by side:

+    - imshow(im1, im2)

+All the images are displayed in a row.
+For more tricky layouts

 <img src="https://raw.githubusercontent.com/axil/bokeh-plot/master/img/side-by-side2.jpg" width="800">

 Here `bp` stands for `bokeh.plot`, `bl` is is a shortcut for `bokeh.layouts`.
 There're three common layouts: `bl.row`, `bl.column` and `bl.gridplot` (the former two accept list of figures, the latter one accepts a list of lists of figures).